-Here at AppLocum we understand that home visits are particularly difficult compared to standard consultations in a practice.
-This is why we want to create guides like these to help out any locums who needs them.
+Here at AppLocum, we understand that home visits are particularly difficult compared to standard consultations in a practice.
+This is why we want to create guides like these to help out any locums who need them.

 The main key to home visits is preparation, always make sure you are well prepared for your home visit before you set off.